lexisnexis-risk-open-source/ledetection/docs/aistats2024/aistats2024.md

 ## Semi-Supervised Few-Shot Procedure
 To reproduce the results in Table 3 of our paper, follow the steps below, which are similar to the Few-Shot Procedure described above.
-For semi-supervised few-shot detection, base classes are constrained to be limited in quantity at {1, 5, 10} percent.
+For semi-supervised few-shot detection, the base classes are constrained to be limited in quantity at {1, 5, 10} percent.
 These steps are performed only on the COCO dataset using the ResNet-101 backbone.

 **Step 1: Semi-Supervised Base Pre-Training**